ciandt-taurus-platform/axe-accessibility-runtime/README.md

-# axe Accessibility Test Runtime
+# AXE Accessibility Test Runtime

 This repo utilizes the core funcionatility provided by [Deque/Axe](https://github.com/dequelabs/axe-core) to execute accessibility tests.

-It's using the Puppeteer under the hood to create a ChromeDriver instance and running the provided url against a set of rules.
+It's using the Puppeteer under the hood to create a ChromeDriver instance and run the provided url against a set of rules.
 More about it [here](https://github.com/dequelabs/axe-core/tree/develop/doc/examples/puppeteer)

-You can incorporate it into your CI/CD pipeline or call it as part of you testing framework.
+You can incorporate it into your CI/CD pipeline or you can call it as part of you testing framework.

+(JPM Plugin is a possible future improvement)

 # Getting-started